Box2128/getdata-016/README.md

 **Analysis Script**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open the script (run_analysis.R) and run the contents of the entire script.
+Open the script (run_analysis.R) and run the contents of the entire script.
 The script will output a tidy data set (har-smartphone.txt).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(Note to reader: make sure that you have the dplyr package installed in R prior to running the analysis script.
+(Note to reader: make sure that you have the dplyr package installed in R prior to running the analysis script.
 Successful execution of the analysis script depends on the presence of this package.)

 **Codebook**